×

 When we asked people what advice they would give someone preparing to move to Otavalo, they said:

 "Otavalo is known for its indigenous population, the Otavalos, who are famous for their weaving and handicrafts.
 The city is home to one of the largest and most famous markets in South America, where you can find a wide variety of handmade goods.
 The official language is Spanish, so it would be beneficial to learn the language or at least basic phrases before moving.
 The cost of living in Otavalo is relatively low compared to many Western countries, but it's important to budget for unexpected expenses.
 The local cuisine is a mix of traditional Ecuadorian food, with a heavy emphasis on corn, potatoes, and meat.
 Healthcare in Otavalo is generally good, with several hospitals and clinics in the area, but it's recommended to have health insurance.
 The climate in Otavalo is mild and temperate, with a rainy season from October to May and a dry season from June to September.
 The city is located in the Andes Mountains, so altitude sickness can be a concern for some people.
 Public transportation is widely available and affordable, but it can be crowded and not always reliable.
 Many expats choose to rent or buy a car for more convenience.
 Otavalo is generally safe, but like any city, it has areas that are best avoided, especially at night.
 It's important to be aware of your surroundings and take common-sense precautions.
 Finally, it's important to respect the local culture and traditions.
-The Otavalos are known for their colorful clothing and traditional music, and many local festivals and events celebrate these traditions," remarked one expat in Otavalo, Ecuador.
+The Otavalos are known for their colorful clothing and traditional music, and many local festivals and events celebrate these traditions," said one expat in Otavalo.

 How do I find a place to live in Otavalo?